Can AI Generated Content Be Copyrighted? Laws, Ownership & Legal Issues (2026 Guide)

 - Allows use of copyrighted data for AI training

-No global standard exists yet
+But no clear global standard exists yet.

 Ethical Concerns Around AI Content